Do you need to reset NVRAM?

 The steps to reset NVRAM don't apply to Mac computers with Apple silicon, and aren't needed on those computers.

 If you're not using a Mac with Apple silicon, you're using an Intel-based Mac.

 How to reset NVRAM

-When your Mac finishes starting up, you may want to open System Preferences and adjust any settings that have been reset, such as sound volume, display resolution, startup disk selection or time zone.
+- When your Mac has finished starting up, you may need to adjust any system settings that have been reset.

-- If you're using a desktop Mac instead of a notebook, and settings such as sound volume or time zone are reset every time you shut down and unplug your Mac, you may need to replace the battery inside your Mac.
-This small battery is on your computer's logic board and it helps NVRAM retain settings when your Mac is unplugged.
-You can take your Mac to an Apple service provider to replace the battery.
+- If you're using a desktop Mac instead of a notebook, and settings such as sound volume or time zone are being reset every time you shut down and unplug your Mac, you may need to get your Mac serviced to replace the small battery that NVRAM uses so you can retain these settings when your Mac is unplugged.